kudobuilder/kudo.dev/content/blog/blog-2020-07-30-introducing-operators-index.md

 ## Summary

 The new [Operators Index](https://github.com/kudobuilder/operators-index) provides a one-to-one mapping of referenced operators and packages in the community repository.
 This makes it convenient for operator developers to add operator packages hosted in git repositories to KUDO's community repository.
+Operator packages can be provided alongside other deployment methods, e.g. Helm charts from a single git repository.

 <Authors about="nfnt" />